DenisKnauf/ldifs/README.md

 Add your basedn to basedn (eg: `echo o=denkn,c=at > basedn`).

-For initialization, first shutdown slapd and delete `/var/lib/ldap/` (you will lost all your data!), then use `./90.root.ldif | slapadd -b \`cat basedn\` -v`.
+For initialization, first shutdown slapd and delete `/var/lib/ldap/` (you will loose all of your data!), then use `./90.root.ldif | slapadd -b \`cat basedn\` -v`.

 Now you can start slapd again.